-Because not only from Topics and Access live the Kafka team, with the Kafka Topology Builder you can manage as well your schemas.
+Because not only from Topics and Access live the Kafka team, with Julie Ops you can manage as well your schemas.
 This functionality can be very useful for administering your cross environment, but as well to register specific schemas per topic.